vince-fugnitto/local-history-ext/README.md

 - ### Automatic Revisions

   The extension **automatically** creates readonly revisions of a file when a save occurs without the need for manual intervention by a user.
 The revisions are automatically tracked by the extension, and the extension allows users the ability to manage them directly in the application.
+In addition to a unique timestamp (ex. `20200610135906_973`), a revision’s filename also contains one of the following context metadata:
+  - `m` (revision created due to a manual change in the content of the file)
+  - `r` (revision created before a revert was made by the user)

   _Note_: the automatic creation of revisions are based on a number of factors including contributed preferences which control the logic.
 Please review the [preferences documentation](#preferences) in order to understand how they can affect saving.